nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 since, as our chart shows, the price of Air Reduction dropped from above 220 on October 18 to below 80 on November 14, just 4 weeks later, and the final Bottom was not seen until nearly 3 years later in 1932!
-There are some fine points of this classic example which should be noted.
-First, a new high, i.e., a third and higher Top, was made at 5 _a_ and the subsequent reaction was halted at 195, well above 4, and succeeded by renewed advance.
-This looked like one of the advance notices (“failures”) to which we have referred on a preceding page, portending an upside break- out.
-But the example before us will serve to emphasize the warning which

-_156 Technical Analysis of Stock Trends_

 ![fig-087](./img/fig-087.png)
 **FIGURE 87.** Although this particular Major Reversal Formation appeared on the